 There are various steps involved with creating a performance improvement plan – having one in place also gives the employee a chance to be engaged with the process before further disciplinary action is determined.
 Here are the essential steps that should be included with every performance improvement plan:

 - Establish the timeframe – Depending on the performance issues in question, various timeframes will be required to accommodate the employee and improvements.
-If new skills or training is needed, provide an adequate amount of time – usually 60 to 90 days – to meet the objectives set out in the action plan.
+If new skills or training is needed, provide an adequate amount of time, the probationary period – usually 60 to 90 days – to meet the objectives set out in the action plan.
 Additionally, provide detailed information about how the company will assist the employee in meeting the goals set out in the performance improvement plan.
 Be sure to include the disciplinary actions that will take place if the objectives are not met – if termination is a consideration, it must be expressly written in the plan.
 There must be clear consequences in a reasonable timeframe with specific goals to help the employee understand what precisely needs to be accomplished.